 Seminars/ discussion meetings are the best way to meet with the authority/representative of Government officials, local authorities, local/ religious leaders.
-These types of program create direct linkage between the policy makers and the beneficiaries.
+These types of programs create a direct linkage between the policymakers and the beneficiaries.
 Both groups can express their plans, thoughts, experiences and needs to reach the goal of the project.
 Dalit’s Local Rights Program is continuously implementing all scheduled seminars and meetings in the project area.

 - Make the community people aware about their obtainable rights;

 - To take necessary measures to improve social status and dignity;

 - To enhance awareness among local govt. representatives, leaders and teachers on women rights and dignity;

 - Involve women in policy-making committee of Union Parishad;

 - Create awareness on the role of Union Parishad for the maintenance and development of the area’s transport system;

 - Make people aware of natural disasters ;

 - Providing necessary training to the villagers to increase professional skills in their work